xli1224/stephenmcd.github.com/_posts/tumblr/2010-03-18-where-is-pep-8-for-technical-documentation.md

 8](http://www.python.org/dev/peps/pep-0008/) - the document that goes into an incredible level of detail in dictating precisely how code should be written.
-While its primary goal is to ensure that Python code is written in a consistant fashion throughout the community, therefore making it as easy as possible to read, it also provides one of many aspects that makes programming in Python an incredibly efficient process - it negates the need for a lot of decision making around any of the choices one might come across that are
+While its primary goal is to ensure that Python code is written in a consistent fashion throughout the community, therefore making it as easy as possible to read, it also provides one of many aspects that makes programming in Python an incredibly efficient process - it negates the need for a lot of decision making around any of the choices one might come across that are